MICCoMpy/pypl/doc/index.rst

 .. glossary::

     :ref:`overview`
-      An illustration of **pyPL**.
+      An illustration of **PyPL**.

     :ref:`installation`
-      Instructions on how to install the **pyPL** package.
+      Instructions on how to install the **PyPL** package.

     :ref:`Tutorial`
-      Compact demonstration of usage of **pyPL** for computing vibrationally resolved photoluminescence and absorption spectra of point defects.
+      Compact demonstration of usage of **PyPL** for computing vibrationally resolved photoluminescence and absorption spectra of point defects.

     :ref:`manual`
       The complete reference.